egorsmkv/kulyk-rust/README.md

 # this command will download a quantized GGUF model
 just download_model

-# start web server
+# start web server and navigate to http://localhost:3000 in your browser
 just run

-# open the ui.html file in your browser
 ```

 ## Run using Docker